crypt01trucker/Active-Directory/README.md

 - **`nameservers`**: This sets the DNS server.
 In this example, we’re using Google’s DNS (`8.8.8.8`).
 - **`routes`**: This defines the default gateway for the network (`192.168.200.1`).

 > **Tip**: Be careful with indentation.
-YAML files require tabs, not spaces, for indentation.
+This YAML file require tabs, not spaces, for indentation.

 ## Installing Splunk on Ubuntu Server